 Whether a PIM system or a DAM system is a priority for you will mainly depend on the industry you’re operating in.

-For example, if you’re a retailer or manufacturer, or you have a complex product offering that you’re getting information about from different manufacturers, you can’t do without a product information management system.
+For example, if you’re a retailer or manufacturer or have a complex product offering that you’re getting information about from different manufacturers, you can’t do without a product information management system.

-In such cases, you have to keep track of the different products, inventory, product specs, prices, discounts, etc, which will soak up any time your employees have on just aligning.
-Not to mention that you risk displaying inaccurate or outdated information to your customers on different channels which could cost your valuable sales and brand trustworthiness.
+In such cases, you have to keep track of the different products, inventory, product specs, prices, discounts, etc., which will soak up any time your employees have on aligning.
+You risk displaying inaccurate or outdated information to your customers on different channels could cost you valuable sales and brand trustworthiness.

 On the other hand, if you’re a company that heavily produces and distributes digital content to various audiences, you’d hugely benefit from a DAM system.
 Additionally, in general, streaming, archiving, transcoding video, and tracking different versions of digital assets are all strengths of DAM systems.